Adding personalization to your website: Challenges & recommendations

 Campaign-based personalization allows you to nurture prospects along the conversion funnel.

-In this case study showcasing a personalization campaign for Lincoln, predefined traits about a user are tracked, including location and familiarity with the brand (based on referring URLs).
+In a case study showcasing a personalization campaign for Lincoln, predefined traits about a user are tracked, including location and familiarity with the brand (based on referring URLs).
 Visitors are then segmented into urban or rural, existing customer, prospective customer.
 Based on the segment there are in, the website displays special, targeted content including different features and car images.

 The result?
 Significantly improved visitor engagement and stickiness: a 5.4% increase in signups and a 27% increase in gallery interactions.